edgexfoundry/developer-scripts/compose-builder/README.md

 ### Makefile

-This folder contains a `Makefile` that provides commands for running, stopping and cleaning the various EdgeX configurations during **development** of the compose files or testing `dev` versions of the service images.
+This folder contains a `Makefile` that provides commands for running, stopping and cleaning the various EdgeX configurations during **development** of the compose files or testing edgex-go's dev version by `dev` argument and/or app-service-configurable's dev version by `app-dev` argument for the service images.

 ```
 Usage: make <target> where target is: